pachterlab/gget/docs/src/en/cosmic.md

 **Positional argument**
 `searchterm`
-Search term, which can be a mutation, or gene, or sample, etc. as defined using the `entity` argument.
+Search term, which can be a mutation, or gene (or Ensembl ID), or sample, etc. as defined using the `entity` argument.
 Example: 'EGFR'

 **Optional arguments**
 `-e` `--entity`